Gobot1234/Light-Bot/README.md

 # Epic-Bot
-Epic Bot discord repo: - still very WIP
+Epic Bot Discord repo: - still very WIP
+An amalogomation of code from my bots and some of [R.Danny's](https://github.com/Rapptz/RoboDanny/) utils